theaog/spirit/README.md

     --exclude 255.255.255.255 \
     -oG open.lst
 Scanning 4294967295 hosts [4 ports/host]
-# You now have a masscan oG (output Greppable) formatted file.
+# Masscan will create an open.lst file in oG (output Greppable) format.

-# Parse open.lst so that it's usable w/ spirit.
+# Parse open.lst to format the data, so that spirit can understand it.
 $ ./spirit parse open.lst
 INFO created h.lst in HOST:PORT format
 # spirit created a HOST:PORT formatted h.lst file, you can provide your custom file name using the `--file` flag.

-# Now test these open ports if they're running SSH by grabbing banners.
+# Test these open ports if they're running SSH by grabbing banners.
+# Spirit includes custom designed SSH connection flow.
+# you can also auto-exclude bogus hosts using the --filter option.
 $ ./spirit banner
 SSH-2.0-OpenSSH_8.2p  13% [=>                  ] [11s:1m15s]
 INFO created b.lst in HOST:PORT:BANNER format
 # spirit created a `b.lst` file containing the hosts running SSH and their banner.
+head -n1 b.lst
+100.100.100.100:2222:SSH-2.0-OpenSSH_6.6.1

-# Move the banner output (b.lst) to h.lst so spirit will load it automatically.
+# Move the banner output (b.lst) to h.lst so spirit will load it automatically for bruting.
 $ mv b.lst h.lst

 # Add a password list, spirit will automatically load user:pass from a p.lst file.